barryf/ownmyletterboxd/README.md

 # Own My Letterboxd

-Polls your Letterboxd RSS feed and posts new film reviews to your Micropub endpoint using `h-review`.
+This is a service that polls your Letterboxd RSS feed and posts new film reviews to your Micropub endpoint using `h-review`.

+It uses AWS via the [Architect framework](https://arc.codes).
+RSS feed fetches are scheduled via EventBridge and Lambda.
+Data is stored using DynamoDB.

-The interval is set at 10 minutes, although this can be changed in the `app.arc` file.
+The fetch interval is set at **10 minutes**, although this can be changed in the `app.arc` manifest.

 ## Setup

-Deploy to AWS using the [Architect framework](https://arc.codes).

 ```sh
 npm i -g @architect/architect aws-sdk